 - The Division Of Labour Is Natural — Free trade encourages the separation of tasks and allows individuals to specialize in productive endeavours.

-“The moral justification of capitalism lies in the fact that it is the only system consonant with man’s rational nature, that it protects man’s survival qua man, and that its ruling principle is: justice.“ — Ayn Rand Lexicon
+“The moral justification of capitalism lies in the fact that it is the only system consonant with man’s rational nature.“ — Ayn Rand Lexicon

 Capitalism is a socioeconomic system whereby the means of production and distribution are controlled by private individuals instead of the state.